-In summary, the net contribution will be negative in all three scenarios for many years to come.
-Pension disbursements are thus forecast to exceed contribution revenue.
+In summary, the net contribution will be negative in the base and pessimistic scenario for many years to come.
+Pension disbursements are thus forecast to exceed contribution revenue for these scenarios.

 Net Contribution

 As previously noted, the net contribution is the difference between contribution revenue and pension disbursements in relation to contributions.
 Since the birth cohorts in the population differ in size and have worked to differing degrees, the contribution revenue and pension disbursements of the system will vary over time.
 For a better comparison of the net contribution in the three scenarios, the net contribution has been divided by the inflow of contributions in the scenario.
 This eliminates the volume effect of the differing growth rates on the net contribution in monetary terms.